-Magefesa (Nov 2013)

 Each pressure cooker being tested is run through the same set of recipes twice.
 We test for evenness in browning, pressure settings and pressure releases.

-The cooker’s time to pressure, and evaporation are also carefully measured.
+The cooker’s time to pressure, and evaporation are also carefully measured three times and we report the average of these measurements.

 Prior to publication, each the review is fact-checked by the manufacturer to ensure the review is accurate and does not include any technical errors.
 The manufacturer cannot affect the outcome of the score or review, unless the scoring is based on technically incorrect information.